 Regular Inspections of Schools These cover the quality and effectiveness of the school's provision for, and practice in, the areas included within the inspection framework(s).
 Timing: Currently, once every two years but at least once every four years as required by Education Act (2016).
 Duration: Dependent upon the size of the school but, on average, four days.
-Follow-Through Inspections These inspections assess the school's progress in addressing the recommendations from a previous inspection.
+Regular Inspections of Early Childhood Care and Education Centres These cover the quality and effectiveness of the centre's provision for, and practice in, the areas included within the early childhood inspection framework.
+Timing: Currently, once every two years but at least once every four years as required by Education Act (2016).
+Duration: Usually two to three days, depending upon the age range of children catered for and the number on roll.
+Follow-Through Inspections These inspections assess the educational institution's progress in addressing the recommendations from a previous inspection.
 Timing: Approximately six months after an inspection and continued from then until all identified areas for improvement have been satisfactorily addressed.
 Duration: Generally two or three days, depending upon the nature of the recommendations made in the previous report.
-Inspection of Provision for Children Attending Early Childhood Care and Education Centres These visits follow the same general pattern as primary and secondary schools, but reference the Cayman Islands Early Years Curriculum and Ministry of Education Guidance for Early Years settings.
-These inspections may also be followed by a 'Follow-Through" Inspection, approximately six months after the initial visit.
-Timing: Currently, once every two years but at least once every four years as required by Education Act (2016).
-Duration: Usually two to three days, depending upon the age range of children catered for and the number on roll.
-Focused or Thematic Inspections This type of inspection may be required in response to Ministerial directives to inform policy and practice across the Cayman Islands.
-It may focus on a particular aspect of education provision or outcomes and may be carried out across a number of schools.
+Focused or Thematic Inspections These types of inspections may be required in response to Ministerial directives to inform policy and practice across the Cayman Islands.
+They may focus on a particular aspect of education provision or outcomes and may be carried out across a number of educational institutions.
 For example, in May and June 2020, the Minister of Education commissioned a review of home learning in the Cayman Islands' schools.
 Other areas of focus can be specific to curriculum subjects or the implementation of certain policies or initiatives.
 Timing: As required.
-Duration: One to three days, depending on the area of focus and the number of schools involved.
-Monitoring Visits In the Office of Education Standards Annual Report 2019, 'Every School a Good School', the introduction of annual monitoring visits was proposed as a strategy to help drive improvement in those schools whose overall performance had been judged to be 'satisfactory' in the last inspection.
+Duration: One to three days, depending on the area of focus and the number of educational institutions involved.
+Monitoring Visits In the Office of Education Standards' Annual Report 2019, 'Every School a Good School', the introduction of annual monitoring visits was proposed as a strategy to help drive improvement in those schools whose overall performance had been judged to be 'satisfactory' in the last inspection.
 The Office of Education Standards believes this strategy would facilitate ongoing improvement in the relevant schools.
 We aim to introduce such visits following agreement from relevant government teams.
-Risk-Based Inspection Arisk-based approach to inspection is a method of evaluating and assessing educational institutions by prioritising resources and attention on those educational institutions that are deemed to have a higher level of risk in terms of educational quality, compliance with regulations and overall performance.
+Risk-Based Inspections Arisk-based approach to inspection is a method of evaluating and assessing educational institutions by prioritising resources and attention on those educational institutions that are deemed to have a higher level of risk in terms of educational quality, compliance with regulations and overall performance.
 A risk-based inspection model aims to improve the quality and effectiveness of education by focusing on educational institutions that need the most support and intervention.
 It balances accountability with support, leading to better outcomes for children and the education system as a whole.